NYUDataBootcamp/Materials/README.md

 Part of the #nyuecon collection at NYU's Stern School of Business.

 Another product of the #nyuecon Python factory @ NYU Stern.

+#### Contributor information

+We run a special pre-commit git hook to clean up the files before we let git commit them.
+In order to use this you need to move them into place.
+We have a python script that does this.
+So **immediately after cloning the repository** run the `setup_hooks.py` file from this directory (e.g. by calling `python setup_hooks.py` from the command line.)